Russia says it's withdrawing from the key city of Kherson, but Ukraine is skeptical

 The announcement drew skepticism from Ukraine's government, which has previously suggested Russia could pretend to pull out of Kherson to lure Ukrainian forces into battle.

-"We see no signs that Russia is leaving Kherson without a fight," Ukrainian presidential adviser Mykhailo Podolyak said on Twitter following Wednesday's announcement from Moscow.
+"We see no signs that Russia is leaving Kherson without a fight," Ukrainian presidential adviser Mykhailo Podolyak said on Twitter following Wednesday's announcement from Moscow, slamming Russia's "staged TV statements."

 Ukrainian forces have been steadily advancing on the city.
 Kherson was the only regional capital seized by Russian forces after the February invasion.
 At the time, the Kremlin insisted Russia was in Kherson "forever."